We are a ResourceSmart School

 We will achieve this by continuing to integrate sustainability into all areas of the curriculum and instilling a sense of ownership and pride in improving the school environment.

-We will lead the community by demonstrating exemplary practices in waste management, water and energy usage, and continue to develop the school grounds to improve biodiversity.
+We will lead the community by demonstrating exemplary practices in waste management, ater and energy usage, and continue to develop the school grounds to improve biodiversity.

-We will aim to do this through our partnership with Ceres and through our efforts to complete the ResourceSmart Schools program.
+We are in partnership with CERES to complete the ResourceSmart Schools program.

 ResourceSmart Schools is an award-winning Victorian Government program that assists schools to embed sustainability in everything they do.
 Schools minimise waste, save energy and water, promote biodiversity and take action on climate change to benefit their school and community.